kbrugh/meditation/README.md

 ==========

-NOTES on the use of scientifically unverifiable techniques:
+NOTES on the use of scientifically unverified techniques:

 This app does not make any medical or therapeutic claims.
 Rather, the goal of this app is to provide a new tool for meditation, personal reflection and self-improvement.